AnaBondiguel/ruby-flowershop-app/README.md

 ## How to use any command line arguments made for the application

-I used the command line arguments for saying "hello" to the users with if and else statement
+I used the command line arguments for saying "hello" to the users with if and else statement.

   if ARGV[0]